dwyl/esta/README.md

-The other obvious benefit of using Vagrant is that all your fellow developers will have exactly the same (latest) build so there's no risk of version incompatability.
+The other obvious benefit of using Vagrant is that all your fellow developers will have exactly the same (latest) build so there's no risk of version incompatibility.
 Learn more at: https://github.com/nelsonic/learn-vagrant

 I've included a **Vagrantfile** in this repo which will get you up-and-running with Ubuntu, Node.js & ElasticSearch with a single command.